IMF foresees a slight drop in global growth from pandemic

 The IMF attributed that economic divergence to the sizable disparities in vaccine access between wealthy and low income countries.
 It said the outlook for poorer countries had “darkened considerably,” reflecting the surge in cases of the delta variant that has elevated the COVID death toll worldwide to nearly 5 million.

-While nearly 60 percent of the population in advanced economies are fully vaccinated, only about 4% of the population in the poorer countries are.
+While nearly 60% of the population in advanced economies are fully vaccinated, only about 4% of the population in the poorer countries are.

+Gopinath said it should be a top priority to meet the goal of vaccinating at last 40% of the population in every country by the end of this year and 70% of the population in every country by the middle of next year.

+She said to achieve these levels, wealthy countries such as the United States would have to fulfill the commitments they have made to supply vaccines to poorer nations.

 Along with lagging vaccination levels, poorer nations face headwinds from a spike in inflation, with food prices rising the most in low-income countries, the IMF said.